 Top Challenges for Recruitment Agencies: Uncertainty Abounds

-Big Ideas in Staffing: AI and Reskilling
+Big Ideas in Recruitment: AI and Reskilling

 These ideas represent an exciting opportunity for the industry, but there’s still plenty of room to learn and get ahead of the curve.
-Respondents only rate their current understanding of A.I. and machine learning at a five out of ten and only five percent of agencies are prioritizing reskilling this year.

-Interested in learning more about the challenges, opportunities, and ideas that will shape the staffing industry in the year ahead?
+Interested in learning more about the challenges, opportunities, and ideas that will shape the recruitment industry in the year ahead?
 There’s so much more waiting for you at the Global Recruitment Insights and Data site, like key findings and spotlights on top trends, as well as resources designed to help you be a trendsetter, like social shareables and powerpoint slides.